 A number of banks in India offer customers the facility to open a recurring deposit account.

-The RD Interest Rates for regular citizens for the top banks are as follows:
+The RD Interest Rates for Regular & Senior citizens for the top banks are as follows:

 *The above interest rates are for investments less than Rs.1 crore